hub2nature/Stock_earnings_call_transcript/README.md

 # Financial Sentiment Analysis Pipeline

-This project contains a 3-stage sentiment scoring pipeline for earnings call transcripts:
+This project contains a 3-stage sentiment scoring pipeline for earnings call transcripts.
+Inst]pired by https://github.com/personal-coding/Stock-Earnings-Call-Transcript-Natural-Language-Processing We have done the below experiments.

 ## 1. NLP-based Scoring (`NLP II`)
 - Keyword-based sentiment using Loughran-McDonald dictionary.